The Irony of Apoliticism in the Theosophical Movement

 THEOSOPHY HAS NO POLITICAL OR SOCIOECONOMIC DOCTRINE

-But for those that do not know, there are theo-political ideas in connection with even the Kalachakra itself.
+But for those that do not know, there are theo-political ideas in connection with even the Kalachakra itself involving conflict (or reflecting past conflicts) between Buddhism and Islam.
 We all know that the teachings of the Vedas precede the Vedas, which was merely compiled by its rishis, legends tell us.
-Theosophy is therefore a body of principles, doctrines, and values about man, the ultimate reality, and Nature.
+Theosophy is therefore a collection of principles, doctrines, and values about man, the ultimate reality, and Nature.

-K.H., Morya, and the one known as Chohan in The Mahatma Letters explain Theosophy as this new ideal, that had to be spread to curb the direction of humanity from entering basically an age of nihilism, hopelessness, and despotism—swinging between extreme sacerdotalism and extreme atheism.
+K.H., Morya, and the one known as Chohan in The Mahatma Letters explain Theosophy as this new ideal that had to be spread to curb the direction of humanity from entering basically an age of nihilism, hopelessness, and despotism—swinging between extreme sacerdotalism and extreme atheism and skepticism.
+We are living in that period.

 It was the ideas of Theosophy that the British colony feared.
 Theosophy inspired the native religions and cultures in India, and would generally wherever it were to be.
 It invoked pride in those who sought to remember former glory and traditional wisdom of their ancestors.
 Everywhere theosophists went, a chapter or society was founded, and it could speak to every people and the deeper side of their tradition.
 The efforts of the Theosophical Movement aided in part in the destabilization of British rule in India.
 The Raj feared the Society, and kept H.P.B. and Olcott under police surveillance, while H.P.B. was accused, or suspected of being a Russian (or to others — British) spy.

 J. Brailsford-Bright’s gives an appraisal of Socialism in the Theosophical Siftings (Vol. 2, No. 7) article Theosophy and Modern Socialism.
-The appraisal was quite romantic about socialism.
+The appraisal was quite romantic about Socialism.
 You never find a Theosophist giving an appraisal of capitalism though.
 It is like asking if Buddhism is Marxist.
-Hence, we can see the difficulty of bringing politics into any lodge, which is forbidden, but still can a fellow student be ever assured, that his brother, or sister-member remains their comrade and compatriot in person and in heart, if discovered to be of different political persuasions?
+Hence, we can see the difficulty of bringing politics into areas of meeting, which is forbidden, but still can a fellow be ever assured, that members remain their comrade and compatriot in person and in heart if discovered to be of different political persuasions?

 H.S.
 Olcott stated, that theosophists were focused on the scientific study of the occult and philanthropic efforts.
-I say, that the vagueness of ‘modern Theosophy’ led it open to be easily co-opted, because it is a kind of method or approach.
+I say that the vagueness of modern Theosophy led it open to be easily co-opted, because it is a kind of method or approach.
 The theosophists were not in fact simply open to just anyone.
-You had to be of certain inclination and good mind.
-This is why it is necessary to do research on the early history about its original mission, rather than purely relying on poetic statements about brotherhood and altruism.
+Hence, the rules and laws.
+This is why it is necessary to do research on its early history, rather than purely relying on vague and poetic statements about brotherhood and altruism.

 This is how the wolves in sheep clothing and the impatient, feverish messianic, or apocalyptic millenarian maniacs come in.